 The Gureghians’ commitment to Chester’s children extends beyond the provision of scholarships.
 As the operators of CSMI, LLC, an educational management organization that develops and supports charter schools, they have focused on improving educational outcomes by freeing educators from non-academic tasks so that the teachers can focus exclusively on teaching.
-CSMI helps to support its managed schools with training, curricula, and equipment in order for the schools and state to enable students to attain the highest level of educational achievement imaginable.
+CSMI supports the schools for which it consults by working collaboratively with their governing boards and appointed leaders.

-CSMI’s flagship school, the K-8 Chester Community Charter School (CCCS), has become one of Pennsylvania’s great educational success stories.
+CSMI has provided consulting support to CCCS since the 1990s, during which time the school has become one of Pennsylvania’s great educational success stories.
 The school opened in 1998 with an enrollment of 97 students, housed in a local Howard Johnson, and it has grown to serve roughly 4,500 students providing state-of-the-art resources and facilities.
 The school has transformed the lives of thousands of students and their families, who for many years had very few quality educational options available to them – if any, at all.

 About the founders